Storidge/cio-user-guide/getting_started/snapshots.md

 # Using snapshots

-Snapshots save a volume's state at a certain time.
-They are useful for cataloguing changes, rolling back, and locating corruptions.
+A snapshot is a copy of the volume's content at a particular point in time.
+You can use snapshots to protect against data loss.
+Snapshots are also useful for test environments.
+You can test data using the snapshot without changing the actual volume.

-<h3>Save manual snapshots</h3>
+<h3>Create manual snapshots</h3>

-To create snapshots of volumes snapshots must first be enabled.
+To create snapshots of a volume, the snapshot capability must first be enabled.
 This is accomplished with the `-s` or `--snapshot` flag during volume creation:

 ```
 $ cio volume create foo --snapshot yes